-As of December 31, 2023, we were a member of the FGD and thus were obliged to make annual contributions to it.
-In 2023, our total contribution to the FGD amounted to \notin 419 million (\notin 407 million in 2022 and \notin 396 million in 2021).
+As of December 31, 2024, we were a member of the FGD and thus were obliged to make annual contributions to it.
+In 2023, our total contribution to the FGD amounted to \notin 419 million (\notin 407 million in 2022).
+The minimum target level of 0.8% required by European regulations for deposit guarantee schemes, to be reached no later than July 3, 2024, was exceeded ahead of schedule thanks to the contributions made by the FGD member entities in 2023, and thus we were not requested to make an annual contribution in 2024.